 First, there’s nothing like fresh homemade donuts.

 No fillers, no preservatives, and absolutely no junk.
-Then we all know they are definitely healthier than any store-bought brand. 🙂
+We all know they are definitely healthier than any store-bought brand. 🙂

 Best of all, there’s little prep work involved, the batter is whisked in 10 minutes and the donuts bake in less than 15 minutes.